 Automatic Expungements

-In 1980, Pennsylvania became the first state to automatically expungement procedures for certain cases.
+In 1980, Pennsylvania became the first state to automatically expunge procedures for certain cases.
 Between 1980 and 2015, 39 states made the process automatic for certain cases.
 In 2019, California and Utah followed with similar laws.
-We can work together to decide on the best course of action to erase any arrests record from the Internet and give you a fresh start.
+We can work together to determine the best course of action to remove any arrest record from the Internet and give you a fresh start.
 We can remove mugshots, negative posts, and negative content.